SameerSondhi/SameerSondhi/README.md

 <br/>

-## Rapidfire
+## More About Me
 <table><tr><td valign="top" width="50%">

 - 🔭 I’m currently learning at Coding Dojo, and taking advantage of their advanced curriculum to further expand my skill set.

-- 🔭 I am currently learning about web sockets in order to develop a live chat feature for one of my projects
+- 🔭 I am also learning about web sockets in order to develop a live chat feature for one of my projects

-</td><td valign="top" width="50%">

 </td></tr></table>